-Actually, about 700 students (as of the winter term 2019/20) are enrolled for the different programs at the Institute of Economics.
+Actually, about 700 students (as of the winter term 2019/20) are enrolled for the different programs at the Institute of Economics and Business.
 In addition, numerous students visit courses at the Institute as minor or elective subject or for their key skill program.
 Furthermore, the Institute offers courses for the programs in Mathematical economics and in Middle Eastern studies and several courses for the law school and the school of Engineering.

 The Institute of Economics and Business evolved from the Institute of Political Economy at the Faculty of Philosophy of the University Erlangen.
 Up to 1961, this institute was responsible for all programs in Economic Sciences (Diplom, magister, teaching degrees).